Action required for disability recipients

 - Reside in a skilled nursing facility

 If you misplace the initial Employment and Earnings Statement we are mailing to you, you can log in to your OPERS online account and print a new one.
-You can return the form to OPERS through the mail or through your online account.
+Forms can’t be submitted electronically, but you can print, complete and mail the form to us.

 Michael Pramik is communication strategist for the Ohio Public Employees Retirement System and editor of the PERSpective blog.
 As an experienced business journalist, he clarifies complex pension policies and helps members make smart choices to secure their retirement.